 High-deductible health plans create barriers to care for many families.
-According to SHADAC, the average family deductible among employer insurance plans in AK rose 58% between 2013 and 2019, totaling \$3,626 in 2019.
+According to SHADAC, the average family deductible among employer insurance plans in AZ rose 45% between 2013 and 2019, totaling \$4,017 in 2019.
 States should consider exploring new policies to reduce financial barriers to care for people with high-deductible health plans, although there are limits to how much states can influence employer insurance and Medicare.

 In response to rising insurance costs, some people turn to STLD health plans, which offer lower monthly premiums compared to ACA-compliant plans.
 However, these policies offer less coverage, can discriminate against people with pre-existing conditions and pose significant financial risks for consumers.
-States received credit depending on how much they limit or protect against these plans.
+States received credit depending on how much they limit or protect against these plans

+AZ has partial protections against surprise medical billing.
+'Comprehensive' surprise medical billing protections include emergency departments and hospitals, apply to all insurance types, hold consumers harmless/prevent balance billing, and adopt adequate payment standard or dispute resolution process.
+States with only some of these policies have 'partial' protections.
 The federal No Surprises Act prohibits surprise medical billing in most plans effective January 2022.
 However, it does not cover ground ambulances which often result in surprise bills.
-States can still implement protections in this area-68% of ground ambulance rides in AK charged to commercial insurance plans had the potential for surprise medical billing (AK had a small sample size [222] compared to other states, so interpret percentage with caution).
+States can still implement protections in this area-52% of ground ambulance rides in AZ charged to commercial insurance plans had the potential for surprise medical billing.